-The Solar Training Network is a new program led by The Solar Foundation that was announced in July 2016.
-This program is designed to help meet the workforce needs of the solar industry through solar training and strategic employment partnerships.
+The Solar Training Network is a national workforce development initiative led by The Solar Foundation.
+This program is designed to help meet the workforce needs of the solar industry by bridging gaps through solar training and strategic employment partnerships.

-The U.S. Department of Energy SunShot Initiative grants The Solar Foundation funding as part of a cooperative agreement to serve as the national administrator of the Solar Training Network.
+The U.S. Department of Energy Solar Energy Technologies Office (formerly SunShot Initiative) grants The Solar Foundation funding as part of a cooperative agreement to serve as the national administrator of the Solar Training Network.

-- A national directory of solar training providers
+- a national director of solar training providers

 - Web portal profile creation

 - Solar Training Network Introduction to class, first week of instruction